 To view all the available command line options, use the command line help to display a list.
 Type get_policies.pl -help.

-Use this script to enable, disable, or check the status of poll policies.
-This script also shows the polling status of a given entity.
+Use this script to enable and disable poll policies, check the status of poll policies and check the polling status of IP addresses.